Snowflake-Labs/sfguide-getting-started-weaviate-on-spcs/guides/weaviate-generative-feedback-loop.md

 ## Send Product Data to Weaviate

-Now, with our product summaries in our `PRODUCTES` table, we are ready to send this data to Weaviate and vectorize the data.
+Now, with our product summaries in our `PRODUCTS` table, we are ready to send this data to Weaviate and vectorize the data.

 ### Copy Data to Weaviate